 If you live in an area where your IP address and bandwidth is in demand like the United States or parts of Europe, you might be able to make $5 to $50 per month by selling your internet bandwidth.

+However, for many regions of the world, this isn’t a very viable side hustle idea.
 This is because without enough demand, you’re only earning pennies for your bandwidth.
 I live near Toronto, and many apps and websites I tested barely paid at all or flat out didn’t work.

 For example, Fundrise lets you invest in income-generating real estate, and you only need $10 to get started.